How to set up your HQ

 Copy

-cd hq-deployment/
+cd .deployments/end-to-end-hetzner-k3s-terraform-helm/open-politics-hq-deployment/

 cp .tfvars.example .tfvars

-# Edit .tfvars and set hcloud_token
+# Edit .tfvars and values.yaml with your configuration (see below)

 Configuration Checklist